Tips For Looking After Your Disabled Dog

 - Don't feed your dog late at night to minimise the chance of them going to the toilet over night

-- Natural supplements such as cranberry may assist vet recommended medication - please consult with your vet
+- Natural supplements such as cranberry or D-Mannose may assist vet recommended medication - please consult with your vet

 - Bladder expression is extremely important if your dog needs help to pee.
 This needs to be done morning, afternoon and night so 3 times a day as a minimum.
 This is where you will gently but firmly squeeze your dogs bladder to help your dog pee.